IBM/Hybrid-Cloud-Applications-and-Services/README.md

 - 5.1 [Push WebSphere Liberty APIs into API Connect](#51-push-websphere-liberty-apis-into-api-connect)
 - 5.2 [Pull WebSphere Liberty APIs from API Connect](#52-pull-websphere-liberty-apis-from-api-connect)

-### Scenario Two: Application on Public Cloud and Database On-Premise
+### Scenario Two: Enable your Application on Public Cloud to connect to On-Premise Database

 6. [Build sample application to run on Public Cloud and use On-Premise database](#6-build-sample-application-to-run-on-public-cloud-and-use-on-premise-database)
 7. [Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker](#7-run-the-application-on-public-cloud-using-bluemix-and-database-on-premise-using-couchdb-and-docker)

 [Troubleshooting](#troubleshooting)